FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Ether Cost: 20 Ether
 Casting Type: Concentration
 Effect: Summon 6 blazing armoured warriors with halberds in a circle, attacking as they're summoned, then waiting for a second before attacking in unison together.
 Properties: Within a 10ft ring, 6 flaming warriors spawn in one after another, dealing 2 Damage once to every creature within its radius within 1 second, waiting 1 second, before finally finishing with 1 last thrust that also deals 2 Damage before dissipating; during the 2nd second of Cast Time the user can't attack but they can Dodge, Block, or Parry if any attacks are thrown their way.
+If struck during the concentration of this Mantra, the warriors lose their ability to attack and fizzle away.
 Deals 2 Damage per-thrust, 20 Posture Damage on block, and inflicts Burn on a successful hit.
 Optional Modifiers: Gains special benefits from Cloud/Stratus Stones by adding 1 extra Servant, with every 3 extra servants increasing the base-Damage of each Thrust made by +1; when a Reversal Spark is applied to the Mantra, instead of attacking inwards, the warriors attack outwards instead, with anyone hit being caused to fall Prone after being struck.
 #### Fire Gun
 Mantra Type: Combat
-Range:
+Range: 40ft
-Ether Cost:
+Ether Cost: 5 Ether per-second
-Casting Type:
+Casting Type: Ritual Cast
-Effect:
-Properties:
-Optional Modifiers:
+Effect: Converge the power of flames to your hands to fire 2 flame bullets per-second in a straight line, whilst keeping you partially mobile during its cast.
+Properties: After its start-up, this Mantra shoots indefinitely until the user runs out of Ether or until the user Cancels its use; can be deactivated and reactivated in the same round multiple times, even when hit; can break objects/walls; bullets can light campfires; if used while jumping or moving backwards, the move propels the user 5ft backwards before firing; every second, the user can choose to sped double the mana to fire double the shots; can inflict Burn on a successful hit.
+Deals 1 Damage per-hit, 1 Posture Damage on Block.
+Optional Modifiers: Using a Round Spark, your bullets can split into 2 after travelling 10ft; using a Blast Spark, when a bullet hits an enemy roll a d6, and for every 6 rolled the damage dealt by the bullet is reduced by half but in exchange it hits everything within a 5ft radius of the target hit.
 #### Flame Grab
 Mantra Type: Combat
 Range: